 This blog introduced you to Snowflake along with the salient features that it offers.
 Furthermore, it introduced you to the steps required to build a Snowflake CI CD Pipeline from scratch using Azure DevOps and Flyway.

 As your business begins to grow, data is generated at an exponential rate across all of your company’s SaaS applications, Databases, and other sources.
-To meet this growing storage and computing needs of data, you would require to invest a portion of your Engineering Bandwidth to Integrate data from all sources, Clean & Transform it, and finally load it to a Cloud Data Warehouse such as Snowflake for further Business Analytics.
+To meet this growing storage and computing needs of data, you would be required to invest a portion of your Engineering Bandwidth to Integrate data from all sources, Clean & Transform it, and finally load it to a Cloud Data Warehouse such as Snowflake for further Business Analytics.
 All of these challenges can be efficiently handled by a Cloud-Based ETL tool such as Hevo Data.